jade-bejide/Social-Recommender-System/README.md

 * Want to be a beta tester?
 Feel free to report any issues, and add comments in the discussions section.
 * You will need a personal computer/laptop that has constant Internet Access
 * You will need <a href="https://www.python.org/downloads/">Python3</a> installed
-* If you don't have github, or want to give formal feedback please do so following this <a href="https://docs.google.com/forms/d/e/1FAIpQLScGBPRhQ8ZrVzrXfL15ZwKrV4o5wu1vWHz-0ulAAGe0BaUudw/viewform" target="_blank">link</a>

 ### Things To Note